How to Use Color to Decorate Your Spring Home

 Since the bookcase is white with an open back, it’s important to fill it with an abundance of color.
 Pastels in all shades are found here.
 This is where many of our Easter decorations find a home for the season.

-This year the first of the Easter vignettes was filling a white and glass lantern.
-This lantern was purchased a few years ago at Pier 1 (which, unfortunately, is no longer here).
+The year I styled this bookshelf, I used a white and glass lantern with the first of the Easter vignettes.
+This lantern was purchased several years ago at Pier 1 (which, unfortunately, is no longer here).

 TIP: I find it easiest to start with containers and decorations that I know will be part of the vignette.

-On one of the upper shelves, I added two pink faux flower stems that I bought last year at Dollar Tree to two tall white vases.
+On one of the upper shelves, I added two pink faux-flower stems from Dollar Tree to two tall white vases.
 I added some carrots to the basket on the back of a large white bunny.

 Below that shelf, the lantern vignette is joined by a couple of bunnies.
 I found the bunny “doll” last year at a local antique mall.